oalfonso-o/mkdocs/docs/posts/mailserver.md

     /etc/postfix/master.cf

 The `main.cf` is for the generic config and the `master.cf` is to define the services that Postfix will run.
-And now here raises a question: Which services do we need?
-Isn't enough with SMTP?
-Well, yes and no, it's enough with SMTP as protocol but Postfix runs many services.

 Before going into details, first, let's copy these config files and replace all `{REPLACE_*}` in `main.cf`, the `master.cf` can be copied as it is: